- Companies

 Note that if you are using Weight or Volume for your calculation, you will need to ensure you have that information entered for your inventory in Product Features.

-If you do not already have accounts set up for landed costs, you will need to set up two ‘Cost of Sales’ header accounts in MYOB for use in your CRM landed cost configuration settings:
+If you do not already have accounts set up for landed costs, you will need to set up two ‘Cost of Sales’ accounts in MYOB for use in your CRM landed cost configuration settings:

 - Landed Cost Adjustment Item